skwp/dotfiles/README.md

  * EasyMotion - hit \\w (forward) or \\b (back) and watch the magic happen. just type the letters and jump directly to your target - in the provided vimrc the keys are optimized for home and upper row, no pinkies
  * LustyJuggler/Explorer - hit B, type buf name to match a buffer, or type S and use the home row keys to select a buffer
  * TagList - hit ,T to see a list of methods in a class (uses ctags)
- * CommandT - although I personally use PeepOpen, this is available as it's pretty standard
+ * CommandT - ,t to find a file
  * VimBookmarks - toggle an anonymous bookmark ,bb and go thru them ,bn ,bp and clear them ,bc

  **Git**